AivarasGrauzinis/aivarasgrauzinis-articles/about.md

 layout: page
 title: "About"
 permalink: /about/
 description: "Aivaras A Grauzinis — scientist, engineer, photographer, artist & author"
+nav_order: 2      # ← add this
 ---

 # Aivaras A Grauzinis